-Damian is an editor with Fierce's life sciences publications, writing for FierceMedicalDevices and FierceCRO.
+Damian is an editor with Fierce's life sciences publications, writing for FierceBiotech, FierceMedicalDevices and FierceCRO.
 Prior to joining Fierce, he worked for Patch.com in Maryland, and The Albuquerque Journal and Weekly Alibi in Albuquerque, NM.
-Damian has a dog named Omar and considers himself the foremost Carmelo Anthony apologist in the greater Washington, DC, area.
+Damian lives in Washington, DC, and considers himself the foremost Carmelo Anthony apologist in the greater metropolitan area.
 You can email him at email@example.com and follow @DamianFierce on Twitter.

 Articles by Damian Garde